PurpleAmaranth/employee-tracker/README.md

 ## Instructions

+Run the program using "node app.js" or "npm run start"

+Use the arrow keys to navigate the command-line application.

 Use the command-line application to:

   * Add departments, roles, employees
   * View departments, roles, employees
   * Update employee roles

 ## User Story